khulnasoft-lab/design.khulnasoft.com/contents/components/date-picker.md

 [[Example:basic-daterange-picker]]

+- When the date range has a limit on the number of selectable days, indicate that in the UI with text summarizing the number of days currently selected, followed by an [info icon](https://gitlab-org.gitlab.io/gitlab-svgs/?q=~information-o).
+The tooltip on the info icon should clarify the date range limit.

+Todo: Add example date range limit indicator

 ## Design specification

 Color, spacing, dimension, and layout specific information pertaining to this component can be viewed using the following link: